MarcosSaade/Pycraft/README.md

-# Pycraft - A Minecraft-like 2D Video Game
+# Pycraft — A 2D Minecraft-Inspired Game

 ![pycraft](https://github.com/user-attachments/assets/95125351-6839-4d92-8c58-ff66671c28da)

 ## Overview

-Welcome to my 2D Minecraft-like video game developed in Python using the Pygame library!
+**Pycraft** is a lightweight 2D game built in Python using Pygame, inspired by Minecraft's creative mode.
+Explore an infinite procedural world, build structures, and interact with a dynamic environment!
+I built it while in High School as a side project and it was tons of fun and a great learning experience in game development, procedural generation, and working with graphics libraries like Pygame.

 ## Features

-- **2D Block Building**: Players can place and remove blocks, similar to Minecraft's creative mode.
+- **2D Block Building**: Place and remove blocks freely, just like Minecraft's creative mode.
-- **Player Movement**: Intuitive controls for character movement and interaction.
+- **Player Movement**: Smooth and intuitive controls for navigating the world.
-- **Open world**: A procedural, infinite, consistent world generated as the user moves around.
+- **Procedural Open World**: The environment expands infinitely as the player explores new regions.
-- **Dynamic Environment**: A colorful sky and ocean background that adds depth to the game world.
+- **Dynamic Background**: Colorful sky and ocean backgrounds enhance the visual experience.

 ## Getting Started

 ### Prerequisites

-To run this game, you'll need:
+Make sure you have:

-- Python 3.x installed on your computer.
+- Python 3.x installed
-- Pygame library.
-You can install it via pip:
+- Pygame library (install with:)

 ```bash
 pip install pygame